Polar alignment, refraction and the King tracking rate

 King tracking rate

 It isn't possible to remove the effects of refraction on the tracking rate completely, and the remaining variations in some parts of the sky can be quite large.
 It would be nice if we could compensate for them automatically.
 Nowadays we have the advantage of microprocessor-controlled drives - something King could only have dreamed about - so we can do precisely that.
-Using King's analytical expressions, a drive controller that knows where the telescope is pointing can calculate the appropriate drive rate, similar to the curves in the lower of the two graphs above.
-And that is exactly what some telescope control units offer: an "adaptive King rate".
-King also referred to certain situations where the apparent rate is a bit less than sidereal - running slow by one second per hour is typical - and simpler controllers may offer that as a fixed "King rate".
-Finally, to use King rate tracking, we must make sure that we have adjusted the elevation of the telescope axis to the refracted pole.
+Using King's analytical expressions, a drive controller that knows where the telescope is pointing can calculate corrections to the drive rate, similar to the curves in the lower of the two graphs above.
+This is exactly what some telescope control units offer: an "adaptive King rate".
+King gives two expressions for the tracking rate, one assuming that the mount is aligned on the true pole and one for alignment on the refracted pole.
+It is advisable to check which formula is used by a given telescope controller and then adjust the mount accordingly.

 Drift alignment: a summary